jewelazo/digital_bank/README.md

 ```
             .\.venv\Scripts\activate
 ```
-7) Create your postgresql database and add its values in your .env file, please follow .env.example as example:
+7) Create your postgresql database and add its values in your .env file, please follow .env.example as template:

 8) Install libraries:
 ```